 It's important that you keep up to date with relevant skills and training.
 The Institute of Hospitality, for example, offers its own programme of hospitality and tourism management qualifications, which provide continuing professional development (CPD) opportunities to all managers and aspiring managers in the hospitality, leisure and tourism industries.
 They also provide webinars, online courses and a mentoring service for student and associate members.

 Membership of a relevant professional body, such as the Institute of Hospitality or Association of British Professional Conference Organisers (ABPCO), provides benefits such as access to networking opportunities, training, events and industry information.

 If you have management experience, you may choose to undertake an MBA specialising in hospitality management.

 Progress in this area is limited, as a conference centre manager tends to be the most senior role within a conference centre.

-However, conference centres based within hotels will have a hotel general manager who is normally more senior than a conference centre manager.
+However, conference centres based within hotels will have a hotel general manager, who is normally more senior than a conference centre manager.

 Larger organisations or 'groups' will employ an area manager or director.
 There are only a few of these roles available, so competition is likely to be fierce.
-There is a tendency for senior management positions to be filled internally.

 Self-employed consultancy work may be another option once you've gained experience.